 A stunning display

 The OLED display goes a long way in making amends for these quibbles.
 The 5.8-inch screen has a 2,436 x 1,125-pixel resolution (458 pixels per inch), and it’s razor sharp.
-Colors are vibrant, blacks are finally as pitch-dark as many other OLED Android phones, and it was easy to read in direct sunlight.
+Colors are vibrant, blacks are finally as pitch-dark as many other OLED Android phones, and it’s easy to read in direct sunlight.
 You’ll have a hard time pulling your eyes away from this screen.

 The X is a beautiful, modern sculpture, and iPhone owners finally have a reason to show off their phones again.

 As on the iPhone 8 and iPad, Apple’s True Tone technology detects the lighting condition you’re in, and adjusts the screen’s tint to make it more readable.
 It works extremely well, and made the screen warmer — and easier on the eyes — in our harsh office lighting.
 Over time, its alterations are almost unnoticeable until you stare at a screen without it.
 It’s the definition of an invisible technology that just does its job really well, without any fuss.

 One noticeable difference is the power button, which now perhaps should be called the “lock button.”
 Still situated on the right edge, it’s more elongated than before, which makes it easier to find and press.
 We say lock button because to turn off the iPhone X, you need to press the lock button and the volume up or down buttons.
 Tapping on the lock button just wakes or turns off your screen, but you can double tap it to activate Apple Pay, or press and hold it to launch Siri.